Scholarships for Pilot Training

 - Aviation Distributors and Manufacturers Association: ADMA offers at least one scholarship for third- or fourth-year university students seeking a professional pilot or business management undergraduate degree.
 Selection is based on merit, letters of recommendation, and an essay.

 - NBAA: The National Business Aviation Association is a highly regarded organization in the business sector of the aviation industry.
 The organization provides at least one scholarship for a student in an aviation-related degree program at an NBAA-approved college or university.
 While there is an emphasis on business aviation, general aviation applicants may apply.

 Scholarships for Minorities

-- Women in Aviation: Women in Aviation, International offers the highest amount of scholarships to women of any aviation organization.
+- Women in Aviation: Women in Aviation International offers the largest number of scholarships to women of any aviation organization.
 For women in the aviation industry, WAI is the best place to go for scholarship money.